ikeohachidi/ornament-ui/README.md

 # Ornament UI (Unstable)
+**Note:** Thanks for trying this out.
+Please take notice that this project is still in active development and will be buggy and also subject to some changes down the line

-A UI component library for Vue 3 built with Tailwind, developed on Vite
+A UI component library for Vue 3.

 See it in action [Ornament Docs](https://ornament.netlify.com)